NAME

 SCSI commands

-The command arguments to the -cio
+The command arguments to the -cio options

 specify the command data buffer used to both send and receive information to